BGforgeNet/bg2-tweaks-and-tricks/tnt/readme.txt

 ### Quest and dialog tweaks
 #### Improved strongholds
 This component mostly improves messengers and messages, making them more faster and less likely to miss the player, but has some other changes, too:
 - Bard: make the messenger more reliable.
-Make money collection notification different from fighter stronhold
+Make money collection notification different from fighter stronghold
 - Cleric: notify when it's time to visit the Church
 - Druid: notify when it's time to visit the Grove
 - Fighter: make the messenger more reliable.
 Notify when it's time to visit the Keep